ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

 Enterprises can now migrate VMware-based Mission Critical Workloads to the {{site.data.keyword.cloud_notm}}, capable of delivering maximum uptime in six multizone regions (MZRs) around the world.

-You can deploy VMware’s stretched vSAN clusters in an automated and self-managed infrastructure allowing you the flexibility to control and manage all aspects of your solution set.
+You can deploy VMware vSAN stretched clusters in an automated and self-managed infrastructure allowing you the flexibility to control and manage all aspects of your solution set.
 This option is available in on-demand ordering from the **vCenter Server** page on the {{site.data.keyword.vmwaresolutions_short}} console.

 You can deploy a fully managed solution delivered by IBM Services. {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads delivers greater availability, resiliency, and support than many enterprises currently maintain on premises.
 This option is available as a fully and coordinated engagement with IBM Services teams.